How (Mis)calibrated is Your Federated CLIP and What To Do About It?: Empirical Evaluation

-We group the benchmarks in a manner to simulate different characteristics of a heterogeneous setup: (i) \textit{in-distribution} setting where only a single dataset (eg, CIFAR-100) is distributed among the clients, (ii) \textit{domain generalization} setting where different domains of the same benchmark are distributed among the clients (eg, the four domains of OfficeHome), and (iii) a \textit{base-to-new generalization} setting where some of the classes are held out during training to measure generalization on unseen classes.
-Details of different settings have been reported in the Appendix.
+We organize the benchmarks to simulate heterogeneous FL scenarios: (i) an \textit{in-distribution} setting where a single dataset (\textit{e.g.}, CIFAR-100) is split across clients, (ii) a \textit{domain generalization} setting where different domains (\textit{e.g.}, OfficeHome) are assigned to different clients, and (iii) a \textit{base-to-new generalization} setting where some classes are held out during training.
+Additional details are provided in the Appendix.

-\textbf{Baselines}.
-In this study, we consider a range of TPT methods proposed for the task of image classification with CLIP.
-In particular, we consider the following methods:

-\textbf{[-]} CoOp \cite{coop}, the seminal paper that proposed TPT for image classification in the centralized setting.
-In addition, PromptFL \cite{promptfl} that extends CoOp to the FL setting.